XavierOwen/Notes/Calculus of Variations and Optimal Control Theory/Chap01Introduction.md

 - $t$: *time*, $t_0$ is the *initial time*.
 - Both $x$ and $u$ are **functions** of $t$, which is often suppressed.

 *Cost functional*, which **associates a cost with each possible behavior**.
-With initial data $\Pare{t_0,x_0}​$, the behaviors are parameterized by control functions $u​$.
+With initial data $\Pare{t_0,x_0}$, the behaviors are parameterized by control functions $u$.
 And then cost functional assigns a cost value to each admissible control.
 It's presented by an integral of the form:
 $$
 J\Pare{u}:=\int_{t_0}^{t_f} L\Pare{t,x\Pare{t},u\Pare{t}}\;\dd t + K\Pare{t_f,x_f} \refs{2}
 $$